If you have an interest in a particular play, actor or production you can get more information about it through our Collection Resources.

 Photographs, posters, programmes, film and sound recordings are held in the archive.
 They often capture significant and memorable moments of a performance.
 Posters and programmes offer an insight into the world of advertising and marketing, from the black and white flyers of the 19th century to the colour posters of the present day.

-To look for information about a specific past production, actor or play, you can search the following resources for free:
+To look for information about a specific past production, actor or play, visit the RSC Performance Database, provided by the Discover Shakespeare website.

 For further enquiries, contact the Shakespeare Centre Library and Archive at email@example.com.

 In the future you will be able to search our museum catalogue to see what we have in the collection.
-In the meantime, why not plan a visit to our major new exhibition, The Play's The Thing, opening in June 2016, to see some of our most interesting items in real life?
+In the meantime, why not visit our major new exhibition in Stratford-upon-Avon, The Play's The Thing, to see some of our most interesting items in real life?
 If you have an enquiry about our collection, you can also email us at firstname.lastname@example.org.